What to Wear in Tokyo in Summer

 • Women's 574 Core Nimbus Cloud with White Sneakers ($89.99) from New Balance–capping off my all-white ensemble with comfy lifestyle sneakers that are perfect to walk around in yet more stylish and refined then basic running shoes.

 • Freshwater Cultured Pearl Chain Necklace ($44) from Madewell–this thick, chunky gold chain was the ideal statement accessory to pop against my relatively understated outfit as an ode to the gold chains dominant in hip hop-associated streetwear.
-This was paired with more monochromatic accessories including the John Galt Black & White Shoulder Bag ($28) from Brandy Melville and black KUGUAOK Retro Rectangle Sunglasses ($6.99) from Amazon as dark pieces aligned with urban style to contrast my white clothes.
+This was paired with more monochromatic accessories including the John Galt Black & White Shoulder Bag ($28) from Brandy Melville and black KUGUAOK Retro Rectangle Sunglasses ($6.99, paid link) from Amazon as dark pieces aligned with urban style to contrast my white clothes.

 Woman in a black strapless jumpsuit visiting a traditional temple in Tokyo.